babasaraki/iandow.github.io/_posts/2017-04-17-How_Use_Azure_REST.md

     data:    67193eed-02fd-45b2-8693-efc8ad140526  1073741824512/1073741824512  success
     info:    storage blob copy show command OK

 The progress there is clearly wrong.
 It did not copy 1073741824512 out of 1073741824512 bytes in only a few seconds.
-This is a bug with version 1 of the Azure CLI, however the bug has been fixed with version 2, which I'll describe below.
+This is a bug with version 1 of the Azure CLI.
+Fortunately, the bug has been fixed with version 2, as I describe below.

 ### How else can you see blob copy status?